 Take Your Time

-Touring colleges as a student with special needs can require more planning and more time than usual.
+Touring colleges as a student seeking support services on campus can require more planning and more time than usual.
 Rather than trying to visit two colleges on one day, for example, plan to visit one college and spend time getting ALL the information you need.

-At Campus Bound, we regularly meet with students with special needs to help them through the college admissions process.
+At Campus Bound, we regularly meet with students with disabilities to help them through the college admissions process.
 Hiring a Campus Bound counselor can ease the worries of parents, and help students understand exactly how their process is unique.
 Contact us today if we can help you.